skarllot/zbxlld/docs/keys/service.md

 ﻿# Service

-Returns a list of machine services in JSON format.
+The key `service.discovery` returns a list of machine services in JSON format.

 ## Filters